julbinb/JuliaPkgsList.jl/README.md

 * [Julia](https://julialang.org/) with the following packages:
   - `JSON` for processing JSON file with the packages data
-  - `Downloads` for downloading JSON with packages info
+  - `Downloads` for downloading JSON with packages info (exists starting with Julia 1.3)
   - `ArgParse` for the aux script generating the list of packages

 ## Excluded packages